-for substitution cannot be sterilised by an ad-hoc or PARCA Application unless backed up by a financial commitment10.

-- I. Any Non-incremental Obligated Exit Capacity that is unsold after 1st October Y+411 is Substitutable Capacity with respect to demand signalled either via the Annual Application Window (July), via an ad-hoc application or via a PARCA.
+- k. j.
+Consistent with paragraph 72,79, and subject to paragraph 18i22j, where valid ad-hoc and ARCA applications PARCA Applications are received for Enduring Annual NTS Exit (Flat) Capacity, any available unsold Non-incremental Obligated Exit Capacity required to satisfy the application shall, except where paragraph 18k22b applies, be Substitutable Capacity.
+This ensures that capacity required for substitution cannot be sterilised by an ad-hoc or ARCA application PARCA Application unless backed up by a financial commitment as detailed in paragraph 18k10. - k.
+Any Exit Capacity at NTS Exit Points in respect of which a User or Reservation Party has made a financial commitment shall not be Substitutable Capacity.
+The financial commitment must be in respect of works to provide incremental capacity or a new exit connection and must be in respect of an on-going project at a potential donor NTS Exit Point.
+A project will be "on-going" where either the works are being undertaken at the time of the capacity application, or as determined solely by National Grid. - I. Any Non-incremental Obligated Exit Capacity that is unsold after 1st October Y+411 is Substitutable Capacity with respect to demand signalled either via the Annual Application Window (July), via an ad-hoc application or via a PARCA.
 For clarity unsold capacity does not include Reserved Exit Capacity and the Y is the year where either Capacity has been applied for or capacity has been first reserved via a PARCA.
-Except in respect of subparagraph i, any capacity available for use before 1st October Y+4 will not be Substitutable Capacity. - m.
-In respect of Interconnector exit points (as identified as such in Table 8 of Special Condition 5G of the Licence) the Technical Capacity12 of the downstream connected system at the Interconnection Point shall not be Substitutable Capacity.
+Except in respect of sub-paragraph hi, any capacity available for use before 1st October Y+4 will not be Substitutable Capacity. - m.
+In respect of Interconnector exit points (as identified as such in Table 78 of Special Condition 5G of the Licence) the Technical Capacity612 of the downstream connected system at the interconnection point Interconnection Point shall not be Substitutable Capacity.
 Technical Capacity is taken from the Connected System Operators' published information.
 Where suitable data is not explicitly published National Grid will use any other appropriate source which reasonably correlates to Technical Capacity. - 23.
-Following each application for Exit Capacity (including agreement of a PARCA), demand for Incremental Obligated Exit Capacity will be identified.
+19. Following each application for Exit Capacity (including agreement of a PARCA), demand for Incremental Obligated Exit Capacity will be identified.
 If Incremental Obligated Exit Capacity is not required then no further action need be taken by National Grid. - 24.
-If, in accordance with the ExCR, National Grid considers that it is appropriate to release Incremental Obligated Exit Capacity then the methodology in this Statement shall be applied to see whether the quantity of Incremental Obligated Exit Capacity required to be released can be reduced through Exit Capacity Substitution.
-For the avoidance of doubt, the User Commitment (as defined in the ExCR) shall apply to all capacity increases (except as specified in the ExCR) irrespective of whether the increase is satisfied through investment (including contractual alternatives) and/or substitution and/or existing capability. - 25.
-In respect of any application, excluding agreement of a PARCA, capacity will only be considered available for substitution after all applications for unsold Exit Capacity have been satisfied, i.e. capacity will be allocated at the NTS Exit Point where applications are received before being substituted to another NTS Exit Point. - 26.
-In respect of any PARCA, capacity will only be considered available for reservation pending substitution after all applications for existing unsold capacity have been satisfied, i.e. capacity will be allocated at the NTS Exit Point where applications are placed before being reserved pending substitution to, another NTS Exit Point.
-Notwithstanding paragraph 22b, once capacity has been substituted or reserved pending substitution it will not be available to satisfy applications for capacity at that NTS Exit Point in future.
+20. If, in accordance with the ExCR-methodology statement, National Grid considers that it is necessaryappropriate to release Incremental Obligated Exit Capacity then the methodology in this methodology Statement shall apply be applied to see whether the quantity of Incremental Obligated Exit Capacity required to be released can be reduced through Exit Capacity Substitution.
+For the avoidance of doubt, the User Commitment (as defined in the ExCR-methodology statement) shall apply to all capacity increases (except as specified in the ExCR-methodology statement) irrespective of whether the increase is satisfied through investment; (including contractual alternatives) and/or substitution and/or existing capability.